mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

                     weston --tty=2 -B=drm-backend.so --idle-time=0&
 ```

-It requires the display driver to support hardware scaling.
-Some chip platforms do not support scaling with alpha transparency.
-Please refer to the above description to modify the display color format to XRGB8888 or other formats.

 If you want to configure resolution and scaling dynamically, the dynamic configuration file can be used, for example:

 ```shell